PantelisGeorgiadis/dicom-imaging-webgpu/README.md

 # dicom-imaging-webgpu

 ## Summary
-This project is a DICOM (Digital Imaging and Communications in Medicine) image rendering pipeline that leverages WebGPU for hardware-accelerated visualization.
+This project is a DICOM image rendering pipeline that leverages WebGPU for hardware-accelerated visualization.

 Please check a live example [here][dicom-imaging-webgpu-live-example-url].